olawalethefirst/instagram-profile-implementation/README.md

 # Instagram Profile Implementation
 A React Native implementation of the Instagram Profile Screen feed.
+I documented more about the process on [dev.to](https://dev.to/olawalethefirst/how-my-obsession-drove-me-to-re-engineer-a-different-type-of-flatlist-i-called-it-nestedlists-2i21)

 # Project Summary
 The App is built by leveraging on a custom built list component called NestedLists.
 It illustrates concepts such as remote data fetching & manipulation, state management, and application navigation.